PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 alias ...='command cd ../.. && ls -ltrh'
 ```

 If you use the above then make sure to use `command cd` instead of `cd` in other aliases and shell functions.
 The `command` command ignores the user definition of the command and instead calls the original version.
+You will lose `shopt -s autocd` (see below).

 ## To see your shell functions